fogfish/gouldian/doc/user-guide.md

 So far, the library has used a simplified definition of Endpoint

-  Endpoint: Input ⟼ Output
+  Endpoint: Context ⟼ Output

 from the type-safe perspective of api specification, each endpoint is implemented by function

   F[A, B]: A ⟼ B

-Therefore, endpoint needs to transform Input to A, apply function F and output type B.
+Therefore, endpoint needs to transform Context to A, apply function F and output type B.
 */
 type A struct {
   Bar, Zar string